 - marketactivity - Gets a market activity report for the day (for example, quotes for multiple symbols).

 <m:getMarketActivity xmlns:m="http://services.samples/xsd"> <m:request> <m:symbol>IBM</m:symbol> ... <m:symbol>MSFT</m:symbol> </m:request> </m:getMarketActivity>

 addurl property sets the WS-Addressing EPR, and the

 trpurl sets a transport URL for a message.
-Therefore, by specifying both properties, the client can operate in the
+Thus by specifying both properties, the client can operate in the

-smart client mode, where the addressing EPR can specify the ultimate receiver, while the transport URL set to the ESB ensures that any mediation required takes place before the message is delivered to the ultimate receiver.
+smart client mode, where the addressing EPR could specify the ultimate receiver, while the transport URL set to the ESB ensures that any necessary mediation takes place before the message is delivered to the ultimate receiver.
 For example:

 ant stockquote -Daddurl=<addressingEPR> -Dtrpurl=<esb>